Financial-Times/origami/README.md

     });
 ```

-Alternatively, a `o.DOMContentLoaded` event can be dispatched on the document to auto-construct an o-toggle object for each element with a `data-o-component="o-toggle"` attribute:
+Alternatively, an `o.DOMContentLoaded` event can be dispatched on the document to auto-construct an o-toggle object for each element with a `data-o-component="o-toggle"` attribute:

 ```js
 require('o-toggle');